madjava/my-ckad-journey/kubectl-commands.md

 - `k get pvc`<br>
   Displays available persistentvolume claims available.

 **Note:** `ps`'s and `pvc`'s don't have imperative commands that can be used to quickly create them at this time.
 This is one of those places where you need to be armed with your K8s reference documentation and make sure you have relevant sections bookmarked for quick access.
+Another area is around ingress and egress, you'd have to use the documentation.

 🧨 Make sure when using the documentation examples your `storageClassName` names match.
 If asked to specify a particular storage class name in your `pv` manifest file then make sure that matches the definition in the `pvc` also.
 This fact can get lost or omitted while copy-pasting from one place to another.